Category Archives: Uncategorized

 • Thin panel mats are inadequate in this situation.
 Generally speaking, thick crash pads are a better choice for use under bar apparatus.

 • There is no hands-on spotting.
-This is a post all it’s own; there are studios in NYC who prohibit hands-on spotting for reasons I will never fathom – beginners need hands!
+This is a post all it’s own; there are studios in NYC who prohibit hands-on spotting for reasons I will never fathom – beginners sometimes need hands!
 Beginners do incredibly stupid things because they’re beginners.
 My hand on their leg during a knee hang doesn’t just prevent them from straightening their leg – it calls their attention to their body in space, encourages correct positioning, and reduces panic (read: terrible choices) .
 My hands have caught trapezes swinging towards faces, held students when they lost their grip, given form corrections, squeezed little messages of encouragement and comfort, and, you know, reduced the likelihood of serious injury by using established and effective spotting techniques.

 • Note the un-spotted knee hang in the video around the 2:00 mark.
 Do you see how high Anderson’s feet are?
 Do you know how close he was to falling directly on his head?
 Now, note the “dismount”.
 This is very, very common for beginners to try, and can result in broken/sprained necks, knocked-out teeth, dislocated shoulders, broken/sprained arms & hands, and more.
 An instructor with hands placed firmly across his legs could have side-stepped the whole issue.
 More importantly, a seasoned instructor likely would have seen that coming a mile away.